libptpmgmt Library to Communicate with IEEE 1558 PTP Clocks

 Go wrapper

-In addition add the -lm -lptpmgmt flags to the linking using the CGO_LDFLAGS environment, so Go will link your application with the main library.
+In addition add the -lm -lptpmgmt flags to the linking using the CGO_LDFLAGS environment, so Go will link your application with the C++ library.

-Go uses methods for interface are using Pascal notation, so all class functions in the main library are converted to use first letter capital.
+Go uses methods for interface which use Pascal notation, so all class functions in the C++ library are converted to use first letter capital.

 Go does not use constructors and destructors.